 With all the over-the-counter remedies and professional techniques for whitening your teeth, making the right choice for your unique situation can be a tedious process.
-While there is no harm in doing the research and selecting a preferred method on your own, your best bet is scheduling an appointment to discuss your options with Goose Creek Dentist Dr. Barganier, Dr. Bale, Dr. Olson or one of our professional dental hygienists.
+While there is no harm in doing the research and selecting a preferred method on your own, your best bet is scheduling an appointment to discuss your options with Goose Creek Dentists Dr. Barganier, Dr. Bale or one of our professional dental hygienists.

 Professional (in-office) Teeth Whitening

 “In-office” whitening is the most common method of brightening your smile that involves a trip to your dentist.
 Professional, or “in-office,” whitening refers to treatment with a hydrogen-peroxide-based whitening gel that is enhanced by a special lamp or whitening laser.
 The application of the light during the procedure accelerates the whitening effect achieve by the peroxide, so that you will see results immediately after the procedure is over.
 A professional whitening visit will usually take about 90 minutes and consists of two simple steps.
 First, you will have whitening gel applied to your teeth, and second, we will treat you with the light source.
 Afterwards, you will have a noticeably brighter smile.